mkarpiarz/cloud-native-docs/gpu-operator/gpu-operator-kata.rst

 Verification
 ============

 #.
-Verify that the Kata manager and VFIO manager operands are running:
+Verify that the Kata Manager and VFIO Manager operands are running:

    .. code-block:: console